How to Start Your Own Book Blog/Vlog: Tips for Young Adults

 Reading Challenges: Start a reading challenge and invite your audience to join.
 Promote it on Bookstagram, BookTok, and BookTube for maximum reach.

-Book Hauls: Show off your latest book purchases and talk about why you're excited to read them.
+Book Hauls: Show off your latest book purchases and explain why you’re excited to read them.
 (Our monthly subscription boxes are just the thing!)
 Share your haul videos on BookTube and quick clips on BookTok.

 Discussion Posts/Videos: Discuss popular book trends, genres, and themes.
-Use Bookstagram for teaser posts and full discussions on BookTube.
+Use Bookstagram for teaser posts and BookTube for full discussions.

 Content creation is so much fun, but keep it focused.
 Creating a content calendar is the best way to stay focused and on track.
-This way, you can plan your content for the month, and a simple spreadsheet will do.
+This way, you can plan your monthly content, and a simple spreadsheet will do.
 Your columns should, at a minimum, include the date you’re going to post, your blog/vlog title, a description, and hashtags.
-Next up, you will want to add columns to track your engagement rates so that you can easily identify which type of content resonates with your followers!
+Next, you will want to add columns to track your engagement rates and quickly identify which content resonates with your followers!

 Extra Tips for Beginners